Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Society is composed of two great classes those who have more dinners than appetite, and those who have more appetite than dinners."
+> "Life is essentially an endless series of problems.
+The solution to one problem is merely the creation of another."
-> — **Nicolas Chamfort**
+> — **Mark Manson**

 ---